arangodb/python-arango/docs/task.rst

     # Delete an existing task
     db.delete_task('001', ignore_missing=False)

-Refer to the :ref:`Database` class for more details.
+Refer to :ref:`Database` class for more details.